Anylsite/anyledger-hub-Pre-Alpha/README.md

 ## Troubleshooting

+-In step 2, the leshan build can sometimes fail.
+Don't panic and try again :)

 -In step 3, you should input `eval $(docker-machine env default)` after

 `ERROR: Couldn't connect to Docker daemon - you might need to run `docker-machine start default`.`